Bill Diamond: Awards

 In 2005, Bill Diamond was presented with an Aurora Award for his television creation, Monster TV Network, which "reunites the classic horror monsters (in puppet form) in their very own show".

 Diamond won a bronze Telly Award for producing and directing the show, Mike Bennett on the Road, in 2008.

 In 2015, Diamond won his first Emmy Award for his work on the YES Network's Yankees Post Game Show - Mo’s Last Home Game as the lighting director.

 He won his second Emmy in 2017 for set design on the YES Network for Brooklyn Nets Specialty Set Design, and was nominated for another for lighting director for YES's Brooklyn Nets Specialty Look.

 In 2019, Diamond's company, Bill Diamond Productions, was one of the Telly Award's Silver Winners for the Entertainment General-Online category.
 The company received the award for their production, Gorgo's Christmas Carol Narrated by Vincent Price.

 Diamond won his third Emmy Award in 2020.
 This time for set design for the YES Network's Yankees Buzz in the Bronx.

 Bill Diamond and Bill Diamond Productions won their third Telly Award in the Bronze category in 2021 for their production of "Claus and the Fairies”, written and created by Tammy Stallard.

+Bill Diamond and the Bill Diamond Productions crew won their fourth Telly Award in the Bronze category in 2024 for the first episode of their new streaming series "Gorgo's Graveyard Shift".
+The series features celebrity interviews from the Monster TV Network host, Gorgo the Gargoyle.
+The first episode features interviews with Lucinda Jenney, Sam Irvin, and Veronica Carlson.
+The series streams on Red Coral Universe.